Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

-We combined all of it to create a system of steps that leverages on people and peers to combine their knowledge, insights and experiences within a community, following a set of ordered steps which allows them create usable solutions in a way that these solutions can be monetised.
+We combined all of it to create a system of steps that leverages people and peers to combine their knowledge, insights and experiences within a community, following a set of ordered steps that allows them to create usable solutions in a way that these solutions can be monetised.

 By leveraging communities, learning becomes social and bringing in the other aspects of mental models, microcontent and practice, we created a system we call the Growth and Innovation System.

 A visual showing the Growth and Innovation System and the parts that make it